devtox/blog-oneminutepython/index.md

 If you want to install Python 3 on your Windows machine, there are a few steps you need to take.

-First, go to the Python website at [https://www.python.org/downloads/windows/](https://www.python.org/downloads/windows/).
+1. go to the Python website at [https://www.python.org/downloads/windows/](https://www.python.org/downloads/windows/).

-Second, click on the download link for Windows under the heading "Download the latest Python 3 release."
+2. click on the download link for Windows under the heading "Download the latest Python 3 release."
 This will open a new page with a variety of download options.
-Choose the one that says "Windows x86-64 executable installer" and wait for it to finish downloading.
-Once it's done, run the installer by double-clicking on it.
+3. Choose the one that says "Windows x86-64 executable installer" and wait for it to finish downloading.
+4. Once it's done, run the installer by double-clicking on it.
 Follow the prompts and choose all of the default options.

 After Python is finished installing, open your Start menu and search for "IDLE (Python 3.7 64-bit)".
 This is a program that comes with Python and allows you to write and execute code in a graphical interface.
 Double-click on it to launch IDLE; once it's open, you can start writing code!